 ABOUT DOC JB

 I was born and raised in northern New Jersey and pursued a doctoral degree at New York University from the mid 1980s through the early 1990s.
 I trained in New York City’s schools, clinics, and hospitals, including Kings County Hospital and SUNY - Brooklyn Health Science Center.
 For almost twenty years, I have practiced psychology with children, adolescents, and adults–-in New Jersey near where I grew up and in New York City near where I live.
-Now, I have a full-time private practice located near subway and Path trains and near Pennsylvania Station.
+Due to the pandemic, my work with patients is on-line until September 2021.

 I practice the Gestalt Therapy approach to psychotherapy which champions an authentic, therapeutic relationship and commitment to dialogue.
 I have studied, and continue to study, this approach in California, New York and abroad.
 I do not consider myself the “authority” who is there to solve my patient’s problems.
 Rather, I work collaboratively with my patient to unravel meaning, to enhance awareness and to discover or create choices that are more effective and authentic.
 I believe wholeheartedly in Anne Isabella Ritchie’s observation, “If you give a man a fish he is hungry again in an hour.
 If you teach him to catch a fish, you do him a good turn.”